CONSENT: A player’s enthusiastic participation.

 When should we be concerned that a player is no longer consenting?

-I no longer consent to RP I'm participating in, what do I do?
+I'm no longer an enthusiastic participant in the scene I'm in, what do I do?

 Conflict between characters can be a valuable tool to drive narrative and foster character progression.
 Conflict that feels one-sided, fails to facilitate progress, or lacks supporting RP narrative, can be frustrating especially for the character at a disadvantage.
 Before seeking an OOC solution off-server, it’s important to see the scene to remain IC and either disengage, or work through the scene to its conclusion.
 Here are some steps to help resolve IC conflict without breaking character: